bakaichi/avatar-svelte/README.md

 # Avatar Themed Dashboard Application

-An interactive full-stack web application for Avatar (cartoon) enthusiasts to explore and contribute to a virtual map of the Avatar universe.
+An interactive front-end web application for Avatar (cartoon) enthusiasts to explore and contribute to a virtual map of the Avatar universe.

 ## Technologies